razum2um/rails-session_cookie/README.md

 raw_session_cookie = Rails::SessionCookie::WardenApp.new(user).session_cookie
 ```

-*NOTE:* Warden uses an [ugly hack, in my opinion](https://github.com/hassox/warden/blob/master/lib/warden/test/helpers.rb#L18L23)
-to support test-mode authentication.

-*NOTE:* This way you no longer need `sign_in(user)` from `Devise::Test::ControllerHelpers` as well.
-Authentication is as transparent as possible and should increase readability if you understand HTTP session cookies.

 ## Feature tests using Capybara

 Get the cookie as described above according to your setup, and assign this way: